Mobashshir26/DriverDrowsinessDetection/README.md

 # DriverDrowsinessDetection
+Driver drowsiness detection is a project built using Dlib and OpenCV with Python as a backend language.

 # Overview
 Driver drowsiness is a major cause of road accidents globally.
 This project aims to mitigate this risk by developing a machine learning model that can detect signs of drowsiness in drivers.
 The system utilizes computer vision techniques to analyze facial landmarks and eye states to predict drowsiness.
 # Features